paulvarache/taskfile-pipeline-task/README.md

 The `UseTaskfile@0` task will download and add to the path a version of `task`.

 Due to the Github API rate limits and the limited range of IP the vmImages of Azure Pipelines use, using github to retrieve releases of `task` causes issues.
 This tool caches the list of release and uses this cache.
 If the version is not found in cache, it will fallback to using the github API.

+## License

+This software is released under the terms of the GPLv2 license.